Skip to content

 Parameters

-Retrieve parameters of the event.
-The syntax ${$parameters>/id} reads the id parameter from the event's parameter map — UI5 generates a qualified ID like mainView--button_id:
+Read parameters of the event.
+The syntax ${$parameters>/id} reads the id parameter out of the event's parameter map — UI5 builds a qualified ID like mainView--button_id:

 abap